 If a report is made, the designated safeguarding lead / headmaster will take the lead in how the report is dealt with, given the high-profile nature of the report.
 Where the DSL is unavailable, a Deputy DSL will lead.
-On a case-by-case basis, there will be pg.
-36 This policy is in line with Keeping Children Safe in Education 2023 and has been updated under guidance from the Oxfordshire Education Safeguarding Advisory Team consideration made as to the gender of the DSL or Deputy, so that the victim feels comfortable with how the investigation is managed.
+On a case-by-case basis, there will be consideration made as to the gender of the DSL or Deputy, so that the victim feels comfortable with how the investigation is managed.